-In the nineteen-thirties, cars were still showing their horse and carriage roots.
-They weren’t much more than a simple ladder frame with a boxy body bolted on top.
+Cars still showed their horse and carriage roots in the nineteen-thirties, being little more than simple ladder frames with boxy bodies bolted on top.
 Long hoods hid engines where horses used to trot.
 Using proven aircraft design principles, Aircraft designer William Stout decided to rethink the automobile from the wheels up.
 Preceding from plan to metal, he created a fascinating collection of innovations on wheels he called the Stout Scarab.
 Having designed the iconic Ford Tri-Motor, the first all-metal, practical airliner, Stout applied similar thinking to his land-bound craft.

 The Stout Scarab "one-box" design and spacious interior gives credence to the claim that it was the world's first minivan, but that was just the beginning of its innovations.
 Its unit body is most common for cars now, all but unheard of then.
 It had a four-wheel independent suspension when other cars bounced along on buggy-style leaf springs.
 Stout made the car's interior reconfigurable--all seats but the driver's could be moved to new positions.
 There was a small table for office work, dining, or conferences.